carlolic/DebrisExp/README.md

 The most relevant file is the user function *USF_DebrisCoverage.f90*, which contains the implementation of debris advection, debris discharge mechanisms and the debris-influenced mass balance model.

-Solvers and USFs must be compiled typing: ``elmerf90 MySolver.F90 -o MySolver`` (the same for USFs).

 ## .sif files